nanjekyejoannah/cs.unb.ca-jnanjeky/index.md

 My research is mainly focused on applications of deep learning and signal processing in modeling, imaging, and inverse problems.
 I am also interested in optimization and numerical linear algebra.

-Here’s a link to my [CV](https://alisiahkoohi.github.io/files/AliSiahkoohi-CV.pdf).
+Here’s a link to my short [CV](https://alisiahkoohi.github.io/files/AliSiahkoohi-CV.pdf).

 ------